Policies & Guidelines

 c) Decorations, signs, postings, or other items may not in any way be attached to interior or exterior Memorial Union public area walls, fixtures, or property.
 Decorations cannot be taped, glued, puttied, stapled or attached in any way to painted surfaces, stage, floor, glass, walls or furniture.

 d) The use of non-stick blue putty or tape is not permitted due to the stain left behind and damage to wall surface

 e) All decorations must be removed by the sponsoring group or organization at the conclusion of the event.
 MU staff will dispose of any decorations remaining after the event and fees may be applied.

-f) Glitter, confetti, sand, dry vegetative matter (hay, straw, alfalfa etc) and open flame candles are prohibited.
-Balloons are not allowed in the Great Hall or the South Ballroom.
+f) Balloons, glitter, confetti, sand, dry vegetative matter (hay, straw, alfalfa etc) and open flame candles are prohibited.
 The reserving group will be held responsible for any damage to the room(s) reserved.
 A fee may be assessed if the room or surrounding facilities require excessive, non-routine cleaning after the event.

 g) Decorations may not cover windows, doors, or fire routes.

-h) Unmanned Aircraft Systems including drones, model airplanes and toys are not allowed to be operated within the Memorial Union.
+h) Flying projectiles are not allowed in the Memorial Union.
+Unmanned Aircraft Systems including drones, model airplanes and toys are not allowed to be operated within the Memorial Union.

 11) Political Activities

 a) Recognized organizations and university departments may reserve MU space for political activities.
 Political activities are defined as those events which have as their purpose the endorsement, support, or advancement of a politically affiliated cause, organization, party, or candidate.